Assignment Requirements

 Functional Animation

-This animation shows the fully assembled model in motion, allowing a quick evaluation of proportions, component relationships, and overall design coherence.
-Animated visualization helps validate the concept before physical fabrication.
+This animation shows the fully assembled model in motion, allowing evaluation of proportions, mechanical behavior, and component interaction.
+Animated visualization helps validate the concept before fabrication and improves understanding of the assembly operation.

 Exploded View Animation